How to reduce corporate spying

 I don’t feel like doing gratis market research for large multinationals, spilling my friends’ secrets, or facilitating media weaponization.

 Good.
-We can mitigate that kind data leakage, and many steps are incredibly easy, so it would be embarrassing not to, really.
+We can mitigate that kind of data leakage, and many steps are incredibly easy, so it would be embarrassing not to, really.

 1 Start with basic computer security